-Acharya and Hegde [27] call a graph with p vertices and q edges (k,d)-indexable if there is an injective function from V to $\{0,1,2,\ldots,p-1\}$ such that the set of edge labels induced by adding the vertex labels is a subset of $\{k,k+d,k+2d,\ldots,k+q(d-1)\}$ .
+Acharya and Hegde [27] call a graph with p vertices and q edges (k,d)-indexable if there is an injective function from V to $\{0,1,2,\ldots,p-1\}$ such that the set of edge labels induced by adding the vertex labels is a subset of $\{k,k+d,k+2d,\ldots,k+q(d-1)\}$.
 When the set of edges is $\{k,k+d,k+2d,\ldots,k+q(d-1)\}$ the graph is said to be strongly (k,d)-indexable.
 A (k,1)-graph is more simply called k-indexable and strongly 1-indexable graphs are simply called strongly indexable.
 Notice that strongly indexable graphs are a stronger form of sequential graphs and for trees and unicyclic graphs the notions of sequential labelings and strongly k-indexable labelings coincide.
-Hegde and Shetty [542] have shown that the notions of (1,1)-strongly indexable graphs and super edge-magic total labelings (see §5.2) are equivalent.
+Hegde and Shetty [562] have shown that the notions of (1,1)-strongly indexable graphs and super edge-magic total labelings (see §5.2) are equivalent.

-Zhou [1328] has shown that for every k-indexable graph G with p vertices and q edges the graph $(G + \overline{K{q-p+k}}) + \overline{K_1}$ is strongly k-indexable.
-Acharaya and Hegde prove that the only nontrivial regular graphs that are strongly indexable are $K_2, K_3$ , and $K_2 \times K_3$ , and that every strongly indexable graph has exactly one nontrivial component that is either a star or has a triangle.
-Acharya and Hegde [27] call a graph with p vertices indexable if there is an injective labeling of the vertices with labels from $\{0,1,2,\ldots,p-1\}$ such that the edge labels induced by addition of the vertex labels are distinct.
+Zhou [1458] has shown that for every k-indexable graph G with p vertices and q edges the graph $(G + \overline{K{q-p+k}}) + \overline{K_1}$ is strongly k-indexable.
+Acharaya and Hegde prove that the only nontrivial regular graphs that are strongly indexable are K_2, K_3 , and $K_2 \times K_3$, and that every strongly indexable graph has exactly one nontrivial component that is either a star or has a triangle.
+Acharya and Hegde [27] call a graph with p vertices indexable if there is an injective labeling of the vertices with labels from $\{0, 1, 2, \ldots, p-1\}$ such that the edge labels induced by addition of the vertex labels are distinct.
 They conjecture that all unicyclic graphs are indexable.
-This conjecture was proved by Arumugam and Germina [75] who also proved that all trees are indexable.
-Bu and Shi [265] also proved that all trees are indexable and that all unicyclic graphs with the cycle $C_3$ are indexable.
-Hegde [522] has shown the following: every graph can be embedded as an induced subgraph of an indexable graph; if a connected graph with p vertices and q edges $(q \ge 2)$ is (k,d)-indexable, then $d \le 2$ ; $P_m \times P_n$ is indexable for all m and n; if G is a connected (1,2)-indexable graph, then G is a tree; the minimum degree of any (k,1)-indexable graph with at least two vertices is at most 3; a caterpillar with partite sets of orders a and b is strongly (1,2)-indexable if and only if $|a-b| \le 1$ ; in a connected strongly k-indexable graph with p vertices and q edges, $k \le p-1$ ; and if a graph with p vertices and q edges is (k,d)-indexable, then $q \le (2p-3-k+d)/d$ .
-As a corollary of the latter, it follows that $K_n$ $(n \ge 4)$ and wheels are not (k,d)-indexable.
+This conjecture was proved by Arumugam and Germina [77] who also proved that all trees are indexable.
+Bu and Shi [272] also proved that all trees are indexable and that all unicyclic graphs with the cycle C_3 are indexable.
+Hegde [542] has shown the following: every graph can be embedded as an induced subgraph of an indexable graph; if a connected graph with p vertices and p edges (p 2) is (p 1, p 2)-indexable, then p 2; p 2, p 3 is indexable for all p 3 and p 3; if p 3 is a connected (1, 2)-indexable graph, then p 3 is a tree; the minimum degree of any (p 1, 1)-indexable graph with at least two vertices is at most 3; a caterpillar with partite sets of orders p 3 and p 4 is strongly (1, 2)-indexable if and only if p 4 in a connected strongly p 4.
+Findexable graph with p vertices and p 2 edges, p 4 and if a graph with p vertices and p 2 edges is (p 2, p 3 and wheels are not (p 3, p 4)-indexable.

-Lee and Lee [697] provide a way to construct a (k, d)-strongly indexable graph from two given (k, d)-strongly indexable graphs.
-Lee and Lo [721] show that every given (1,2)-strongly indexable spider can extend to an (1,2)-strongly indexable spider with arbitrarily many legs.
+Lee and Lee [736] provide a way to construct a (k, d)-strongly indexable graph from two given (k, d)-strongly indexable graphs.
+Lee and Lo [761] show that every given (1,2)-strongly indexable spider can extend to an (1,2)-strongly indexable spider with arbitrarily many legs.

-Hegde and Shetty [541] also prove that if G is strongly k-indexable Eulerian graph with q edges then $q \equiv 0, 3 \pmod{4}$ if k is even and $q \equiv 0, 1 \pmod{4}$ if k is odd.
+Hegde and Shetty [561] also prove that if G is strongly k-indexable Eulerian graph with q edges then $q \equiv 0, 3 \pmod{4}$ if k is even and $q \equiv 0, 1 \pmod{4}$ if k is odd.
 They further showed how strongly k-indexable graphs can be used to construct polygons of equal internal angles with sides of different lengths.